system76/firmware-desktop/wilp13/README.md

 ![Initial File Selection](https://raw.githubusercontent.com/system76/firmware-desktop/master/wilp13/images/4.png)

-7. If the `firmware.rom` file is listed on the righ pannel, use the arrow keys to select the file.
+7. If the `firmware.rom` file is listed on the righ panel, use the arrow keys to select the file.
 Press `Enter` to confirm this selection.

 ![Selecting firmware.rom](https://raw.githubusercontent.com/system76/firmware-desktop/master/wilp13/images/7.png)

-  - Towards the bottom left of the center pannel, there will be a name of a device (perhaps an "Unknown Device") as well as a red triangle.
+  - Towards the bottom left of the center panel, there will be a name of a device (perhaps an "Unknown Device") as well as a red triangle.
 Selecting the triangle will provide a dropdown menu of other devices connected to the computer.
 If the flashdrive with the firmware file is not the currently selected drive, select the proper drive.
 Use the arrow keys to browse the flash drive for the `firmware.rom` file.
-When the file appears in the right pannel, Press `Enter` to select the file.
+When the file appears in the right panel, Press `Enter` to select the file.

 ![Selecting correct flashdrive](https://raw.githubusercontent.com/system76/firmware-desktop/master/wilp13/images/5.png)